Back to EXPLORE Astro

 As the infant Sun consumed and grew, the surrounding material would have began to churn around it in all directions.
 The paths of trillions of rocks and boulders would have constantly crisscrossed and collided.
 Over time, these violent clashes would have developed a dominant flow, and the surrounding sphere of debris and dust would have flattened out into a disk with the shrouded infant Sun at the center.
 Within this cosmic vortex of gas and dust, the collisions would have accrued mergers upon mergers of rocks which would develop into the numerous planets, moons and asteroids that populate much of the solar system.

-TAKING A TOUR OF THE SOLAR SYSTEM
+STRUCTURE OF THE SOLAR SYSTEM

-Astronomers recognize the present-day solar system as having sorted itself into a number of distinct regions.
-Moving outward from the Sun, we have the four inner terrestrial planets, the asteroid belt, the four outer giant planets, beyond lies the icy Kuiper belt and the distant spherical Oort cloud.
-Despite this expansive diverse array of celestial objects, our solar system has maintained remarkable stability.
+The solar system is recognized today as having sorted itself into a number of informal but distinct regions.
+Moving outward from the Sun, we have the four inner terrestrial planets, the rocky asteroid belt, the four outer giant planets, and beyond lies the icy bodies of the Kuiper belt and the distant spherical Oort cloud

 With all that said, let’s take a trip and explore our cosmic neighborhood!